 Lindsey Leavitt is a former elementary school and K-12 substitute teacher.
 She’s taught in hundreds of schools over the last twenty years and traveled to twenty two states (Maine, North Dakota, and Alaska—call her!).
-She writes for all grades and all ages.
-That said, she’s focusing on elementary age for 2022-2023 school year in order to promote her recent middle grade titles.
-In 2023-2024, she’ll expand to include middle school grades as well.
-In 2024-2025… no clue.
+She writes for all grades and all ages, but currently focuses on elementary and middle school readers.
+Maybe next year she’ll write a book for adults or babies.
 Maybe she’ll travel and eat gourmet grilled cheese sandwiches.
 And then write a book about grilled cheese sandwiches so she can count it all as research.
 Or maybe the grilled cheese sandwich, we’ll call him Colby, is a world traveler.
 She absolutely calls dibs on this idea.

 Lindsey would love to speak at your school, library, or soiree—in-person or virtual.
 Check out her tips for a successful author visit and fill out the form below to book Lindsey for an assembly, keynote, workshop, panel, conference or to present her with a key to the city even though she tends to lose keys.